 These students need to learn to see the piano in a new way… a way in which they understand the relationships between the white keys and black keys and can use them to landmark.
 Check out this post for some great tips on how to make this happen.

 Luckily… They’re all Fixable!

 Students become dependent on these three crutches for many reasons.
 Some students will insist on writing in finger numbers or note names or playing only in C position… despite the best efforts of their teacher.
 Some teachers resort to these strategies because they just don’t know what else to do to help that particular student process.
 In any case, all 3 are fixable!
-With a bit of fine tuning and a lot of patience, your piano student can break free from these crutches and enjoy an unhampered freedom on the piano with reams of sight-reading ability!
+With a bit of fine-tuning and a lot of patience, your piano student can break free from these crutches and enjoy unhampered freedom on the piano with reams of sight-reading ability!